jenkinsci/job-dsl-plugin/docs/User-Power-Moves.md

 What's going on here is that there's a static main method that can run the DSL, you just have to give it a filename.
 It'll output all the jobs' XML to the current directory.
 Likewise, if you use "using" (the templates-like feature) it'll look in the current directory for a file with the name of the job appended with ".xml" at the end of it.

+By default the current directory is added to the classpath to be able to import classes.
+When using sub-directories for scripts, the classpath differs compared to running in Jenkins where the DSL script's directory is added to the classpath.
+Add the `-j` command line option to use the same behavior as when running in Jenkins:

+    java -jar $DSL_JAR -j sample.dsl.groovy

 # Generate a Job config.xml without having to fire up Jenkins
 1. Add some job dsl content to a file, say job.dsl
 1. Run the gradle command:  ./gradlew run -Pargs=job.dsl